Bangladeshi Americans: Education

-In the 2000 U.S. census, 57,412 people reporting having Bangladeshi origin.
+In the 2000 U.S. census, 57,412 people reported having Bangladeshi origin.
 In 2015, it was reported that 16% of the Bangladeshi population in the US had at least a bachelor's degree.
 Almost 22% of Bangladeshis over the age of 25 earned at least a bachelor's degree, compared to less than 25% of the U.S. population.

 Politics

 Bangladeshi Americans strongly favor the Democratic Party.
 Republican President Richard Nixon's support of Pakistan during Bangladesh's struggle for independence partly swayed Bangladeshis to the Democratic Party.
 In the 2012 U.S. presidential election, 96% of Bangladeshi Americans voted to reelect Barack Obama.
 In the 2016 U.S. presidential election, 90% of Bangladeshi Americans voted for Hillary Clinton.
 In the 2020 U.S. presidential election, 91% of Bangladeshi Americans voted for Joe Biden.

 In recent decades, the Bangladeshi-American community has become more active in local and national politics, with many Bangladeshi Americans seeking office or forming political organizations to better represent those within or outside the community who share similar goals.